 - The follow-up phase,

 - The wrap-up phase.

-Let’s take a closer look at each of these phases and talk about how to deliver as much value in the introduction process as possible.
+Let’s take a closer look at each of these phases and talk about how to make introductions that deliver as much value to your network as possible.

 Phase one: Validation